 The primary threat of contamination, though, is that of accidentally cross-contaminating refrigerants when vehicles are professionally serviced.
 Because the law requires all refrigerants to be recovered, there is a potential risk of contaminating when recovery and recycling equipment is connected to a vehicle.
 The problem is compounded, many say, by the proliferation of alternative and illegal refrigerants.

-Intermixing refrigerants can also raise compressor head pressures dangerously.
-Adding R-22 (which is used in many stationary A/C systems but is not designed for use in mobile A/C applications) to an R-12 or R-134a system may raise head pressures to the point where it causes the compressor to fail.
+Intermixing refrigerants can raise compressor head pressures dangerously.
+Adding R-22 (which is used in many stationary A/C systems but is not designed for use in mobile A/C applications) to an R-12, R-134a or R-1234yf A/C system may raise head pressures to the point where it overloads the compressor and causes the compressor to fail.
 Straight R-22 can cause extremely high discharge pressure readings (up to 400 or 500 psi!) when underhood temperatures are high.
 R-22 is also not compatible with XH-5 and XH-7 desiccants used in most mobile A/C systems.

-R-134a also requires its own special type of oil: either a polyakylene (PAG) oil or a polyol ester (POE) oil.
+R-134a and R-1234yf each require their own special type of compressor oil: typically a polyakylene (PAG) oil or a polyol ester (POE) oil.
 The OEMS mostly specify a variety of different PAG oils because some compressors require a heavier or lighter viscosity oil for proper lubrication (though General Motors does specify only a single grade of PAG oil for most service applications).
 The aftermarket generally favors POE oil because POE is compatible with both R-12 and R-134a and unlike PAG oil it will mix with mineral oil.
 Mineral oil, as a rule, should still be used in older R-12 systems.

 To minimize the risk of refrigerant cross-contamination, the EPA requires that each type of refrigerant (including alternative blends) have unique service fittings (permanently installed) and proper labeling.
 The EPA also requires shops to use a separate dedicated recovery/recycling machine for R-12, R-134a and R-1234yf, plus one or more additional recovery only machines for any other refrigerants that might be used.
 For this reason, many shops choose to avoid blends.
 But fleets may find blends to be an acceptable alternative if they do not want to convert (or it would cost too much to convert) their vehicles over to R-134a.